 Are you self-employed?
-The United States is home to 14.4 million self-employed individuals just like you.
-Unless you have access to health insurance through a spouse or are eligible to stay on your parent’s plan, you must pay entirely for your own healthcare coverage.
+The United States is home to 15.6 million self-employed individuals just like you.1 Unless you have access to health insurance through a spouse, are eligible to purchase a plan on the Marketplace, or are eligible to stay on your parent’s plan, you must pay for your own healthcare coverage.

 If you are relatively healthy and have few medical needs in an average year, a high deductible health insurance plan paired with a health savings account (HSA) can be a smart option.
-HSAs typically mean lower monthly premiums and a place to set aside funds for a proverbial rainy day.
-They offer many tax advantages and other benefits that can make self-employed HSAs particularly appealing.
+HSAs typically requires paying a monthly premium while providing a place to set aside funds for a proverbial rainy day.
+HSAs may offer tax advantages and other benefits that can make them particularly appealing for people who are self-employed.

 1. There Are No Contribution Minimums

 With a self-employed HSA, you’ll have the control to make uneven deposits throughout the year.
-You can make one deposit.
-You can elect not to make a deposit at all.
+You can make one deposit, multiple deposits, or you can elect not to make a deposit at all.

 2. Friends and Family Can Contribute to Your HSA